Jay-Z: Philanthropy

-During his first retirement from music, Jay-Z also became involved in philanthropic activity.
-In 2003, Jay-Z, together with his mother, founded the Shawn Carter Foundation, which has assisted eligible students facing socio-economic hardships through college.
-On August 9, 2006, he met with United Nations Secretary General Kofi Annan at the organization's headquarters in New York City.
-The rapper pledged to use his upcoming world tour to raise awareness of and combat global water shortage.
-Already on the look-out for a way to, in his own words, "become helpful", he had been made aware of this issue during a visit to Africa by Bono from the rock group U2.
+During his first retirement from music, Jay-Z became involved in philanthropy.
+In 2003, along with his mother, Jay-Z founded the Shawn Carter Foundation, which assists eligible students facing socio-economic hardships attend and get through college.
+In August 2006, he met with Kofi Annan, then Secretary-General of the United Nations at the organization's New York City headquarters, where he pledged to use his upcoming world tour to raise awareness of the global water shortage, a challenge he learned about following a visit to Africa by Bono, the lead singer of U2.
 The effort took place in partnership with the UN, as well as MTV, which produced a documentary entitled Diary of Jay-Z: Water for Life, first airing in November 2006.
-Along with Sean "Diddy" Combs, Jay-Z pledged $1 million to the American Red Cross's relief effort after Hurricane Katrina.
-Jay-Z stated his support for Kanye West after the latter's outburst against President George W. Bush during a live Katrina charity telethon.
-He also addressed the issue of the Katrina disaster, and the government's response, in his one-verse song "Minority Report".
+Along with Sean Combs, Jay-Z pledged $1 million to the American Red Cross's relief effort after Hurricane Katrina.
+Jay-Z supported Kanye West after West's outburst against President George W. Bush during a live Katrina charity telethon.
+He also addressed the Katrina disaster and the federal government's response in his one-verse song "Minority Report".

-Jay-Z stated in the song "Nickels & Dimes" that "the greatest form of giving is anonymous to anonymous"; and, in 2013, it was revealed by author dream hampton, who co-wrote Jay-Z's book Decoded, that he quietly established a trust fund for Sean Bell's children.
+Jay-Z has said that "the greatest form of giving is anonymous to anonymous".
+In 2013, author dream hampton, who co-wrote Jay-Z's book Decoded, revealed that Jay-Z had established a trust fund for Sean Bell's children.

-Jay-Z has donated money to bailing out protestors arrested during activism against police brutality.
+Jay-Z donated to bail out protestors arrested during 2015 activism against police brutality.

-In March 2020, Jay-Z donated $1 million through the Shawn Carter Foundation for relief during the COVID-19 pandemic in New York; additionally, in April 2020, Jay-Z donated, along with Meek Mill, over 100,000 face masks to U.S. prisons to protect inmates from COVID-19.
+In March 2020, Jay-Z donated $1 million through the Shawn Carter Foundation to aid in relief during the COVID-19 pandemic in New York.
+In April 2020, along with Meek Mill, he donated over 100,000 face masks to U.S. prisons to assist in protecting prison inmates from COVID-19.